plona/zbxmonitor/README.md

 Path to icons and sounds are relative to ./icons and ./sounds dirs.

 Section `zbxCredenials` is described in `zbxmonitor.config.example`.
 Section `zbxOptions` description:
 - icon - default: host in `zbxCredenials`.
-You must have two files in ./icon dir: `host.example.com-ok.png` and `host.example.com-err.png` in this example.
+You must have two files in ./icons dir: `host.example.com-ok.png` and `host.example.com-err.png` in this example.
 - wav - default: None.
+You must have two files (named aka icons) in ./sounds dir if specified.
+- wav_player - default: /usr/bin/mpv.
+External wav player.
+Ignored if wav is not specified.
+- interval - default: 30[s].
+Pooling interval
+- port - default: 10051
+- notify - default: True.
+Messages will be send to notification daemon (eg. `dunst`).
+If empty you will be not notified, but status will be still enabled by left or right click on script icon.
+- ignore_warn - default: False.
+True - SSL warnings will be suppressed (when connecting to Zabbix Server via https)
+- text_mode - default: False.
+If True (or not empty) zbxmonitor will work in text mode only.
+It is rather for testing purpose.